snyk-partners/snyk-rhpds/README.md

 ENTRYPOINT ["npm", "start"]
 ```
 2. When ready, save the changes.
 Now build and push the image to Quay.io, using a new tag.

+> You will need to have logged in to Quay.io to push images.

 ```sh
 docker build -t quay.io/$QUAY_USER/goof:after .